-The Rugby World Cup is fast-approaching with England among the favourites to secure the trophy for the first time since 2003.
+The Rugby World Cup has entered the knockout stages with England still in the hunt to secure the trophy for the first time since 2003.

 Fans around the world will be desperate to soak up every minute of the action from the comfort of their living rooms, but how can you tune in?

 RadioTimes.com has rounded up everything you need to know about the Rugby World Cup 2019 including how to watch every match.

 The Rugby World Cup started on Friday 20th September 2019 and run until the final on Saturday 2nd November.